 Many publications, any programs?

-I've graduated 35+ students, who made a lot of programs... but do I have any?
+I've graduated 50+ students, who have written a lot of programs... but does our group have access to any of these programs?
 Each time a student is about to be graduated, we are too busy with the thesis to think of the programs, and after that, I have no control over him anymore—so I am left with a thesis describing his program, but no program.
 Am I the only one?
 Recently a student of mine needed a parser for a specific language.
 We've wrote one some 10 years ago, but wait—I've seen hundreds of recent papers on advances in such parsers.
 So I spent two days digging in the Web... a lot of papers, no parsers.
 Sounds familiar?

 Gift of knowledge or advertizing?